The SEO Bucket List: 3 Things to Do Before Your Site Dies

 Some things to keep in mind to ensure your site is in tip-top shape are:

 - Google confirmed site speed is a factor in its algorithm, so server speed is more important now than ever.
-One of Google’s missions is to speed up the Internet, and if your server is slow, your site could suffer in rankings.
+One of Google’s missions is to speed up the Internet, and so if your server is slow, then your site could suffer in rankings.
 In addition to speed, other factors exist that could be hindering your server’s bill of health.
-Think about running a check server tool to identify potential issues.
+Think about running a check server page tool to identify potential issues.

 - A clean IP address.
 You might think your site is squeaky clean, but did you know your IP address has a dirty secret?
 That’s right.
 Unbeknownst to you, your neighbor is into some very shady things.
 Check to see if you’re in a bad IP neighborhood by running an IP checker like MXToolbox.com.